Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **[Is it a scam?](/guides/housing-scams)**
 - [ ] **Is the price fair?**
     The [ImmoScout24 rent atlas](https://atlas.immobilienscout24.de/) shows rent prices in the area.
 Furnished apartments are much more expensive.
-If you can't afford the rent, the [immigration office](/glossary/Ausländerbehörde) can reject your [residence permit](/glossary/Aufenthaltstitel) application.[^2]
+If you can't afford the rent, the [immigration office](/glossary/Ausländerbehörde) can reject your [residence permit](/glossary/Aufenthaltstitel) application.[^2] If the price is too low, it might be a scam.
 - [ ] **Can you [register your address](/glossary/Anmeldung) there?**
     Choose an apartment where you can do your *[[Anmeldung]]*.
 [It's very important](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address), especially for recent immigrants.
 - [ ] **Is the lease unlimited?**